-Doing a simple OM-touch on my clit, these orgasms took a minute or so to get going as well.
+Doing a simple, small, barely-there caress on my clit, these orgasms took a minute or so to get going as well.
 My SASO’s seemed to be on coffee break.
-Everything was going to take effort today… just when I’m sick and tired.
+Everything was going to take effort today … just when I’m sick and tired.

 As I checked for readiness at my vaginal opening, I was almost bone dry.
 I’d been feeling “parched” in my throat and feared I’d be dry vaginally, too.
 Sure enough, I was.
 Thinking back, my caffeine levels were way too high compared to my water intake.
 Caffeine is the death of orgasm because of its vaso-constriction of blood vessels — and both men and women require healthy blood vessels for arousal and physical orgasm.

 At this point, I knew I probably wouldn’t do anything with Sparkles.
 A little lube is always used with Sparkles, but starting out not wet and relying only on lube for moisture leads to “friction sex” and that is painful.
 With my immune system low and my SASO’s on vacation, I knew this would be hands-only today.